-Enclosed is FINAL Title V Permit Number 0090196-001-AV for the operation of the Indian River Plant (the three boilers and the lime storage silo), located at US 1 and Kings Highway, Titusville, Brevard County, issued pursuant to Chapter 403, Florida Statutes (F.S.).
+Enclosed is FINAL Permit Number 0090008-001-AV for the operation of the Indian River Plant located at US 1 & Kings Highway, Brevard County, issued pursuant to Chapter 403, Florida Statutes (F.S.).

-Any party to this order (permit) has the right to seek judicial review of the permit pursuant to Section 120.68, F.S., by the filing of a Notice of Appeal pursuant to Rule 9.110, Florida Rules of Appellate Procedure, with the Clerk of the Department in the Legal Office; and by filing a copy of the Notice of Appeal accompanied by the applicable filing fees with the appropriate District Court of Appeal.
+Any party to this order (permit) has the right to seek judicial review of the permit pursuant to Section 120.68, F.S., by the filing of a Notice of Appeal pursuant to Rule 9.110, Florida Rules of Appellate Procedure, with the Clerk of the permitting authority in the Legal Office; and by filing a copy of the Notice of Appeal accompanied by the applicable filing fees with the appropriate District Court of Appeal.
 The Notice of Appeal must be filed within 30 (thirty) days from the date this Notice is filed with the Clerk of the permitting authority.